tromey/el-compilador/README.md

 The compiler provides a number of optimization passes:

 * Jump threading, `elcomp/jump-thread.el`.
 This also does some simple optimizations on predicates, like `not` removal.
+This can sometimes turn a `throw` into a `goto` when it is caught in the same `defun`.

 * Exception handling cleanup, `elcomp/eh-cleanup.el`.
 This removes useless exception edges.